perguto/sus-chess/README.md

 ## Installation

 1. Copy your "5D Chess With Multiverse Time Travel" folder (i. e. the folder that contains the "5dchesswithmultiversetimetravel.exe"; it should be named "5dchesswithmultiversetimetravel" and can be found in "SteamLibrary/steamapps/common" if you've got the game from Steam) and name the copy anything you like, for example "SusChess".
-2. Download this mod by clicking the green button that reads "Code" on this page and chossing "Download as zip".
+2. Download this mod by clicking the green button that reads "Code" on this page and chossing "Download as ZIP".
+3. Replacing the chess pieces and the fonts: Open the zip file and pull the folder "assets" onto your "SusChess" folder.
+You will be asked if you want to merge the folders (say "yes") and if you want to replace the files (choose "replace" for all files).
+4. Changing the text inside the program and icon: You'll need the rom patcher FLIPS from this site: https://www.smwcentral.net/?a=details&id=11474&p=section.
+Download the zip file, open it, click on flips.exe, choose "apply patch", select "sus_chess.bps" as the "patch to use", "5dchesswithmultiversetimetravel.exe" as the "file to patch", and save the output file ("sus_chess.exe") in your "SusChess" folder.